soeirodefaria/Demos/README.md

 Disaster Recovery, Scalability) to create a web application.

 This demo has a SOA design, using PHP for the frontend and Python in the backend.
 The demo web app allows users to fill out a short form with Name, Email, and Picture.
-THe picture is resized, and another page shows the resized picture of all users.
+The picture is resized, and another page shows the resized picture of all users.
-The idea is to simulate a social media app, but the concepts are the same.
+The idea is to simulate a social media app, but the concepts can be applied to other examples.

 The app has 3 main services: